Up to 60% off sofas & mattresses — limited‑time deals.

 Pro tips for Pro Fit Mattress

-• Give each mattress at least two weeks of consistent sleep before locking in your opinion.
+• Give a new mattress at least two weeks of consistent sleep before you judge it.

-• If you run hot, start with breathable sheets and a lighter comforter before blaming the mattress.
+• If you sleep hot, start with breathable sheets and lighter bedding before you blame the mattress.

-• For back tightness, prioritize keeping hips level; don’t chase softness if it causes sag.
+• For back tightness, prioritize keeping hips level—extra softness that sags usually makes it worse.

-• Rotate the mattress on schedule, especially for thicker hybrids and plush builds.
+• Rotate on schedule, especially with thicker hybrids and plush comfort layers.

-• If you share the bed, test motion isolation by having one person get in/out while the other stays still.
+• If you share the bed, test motion isolation by having one person get in and out while the other stays still.

 FAQs